I wrote Old Men and Infidels with the following observations:

 Thus, OMAI is based on three items: aging, faith, and truth.

 Aging is inexorable but not inevitable.
 A momentary hiccough in personal judgment or Nature’s caprice and one is no longer aging but rotting.
 Increasingly, despite the continuum of aging, the old are identified as a demean-able sub-caste.
 The young disdain the old for possessing in abundance what they have in scarcity.
 They talk about what should be done while disdaining those that have already done.
 They ascribe greed to those who have demonstrated thrift and providence in their youth, even while lusting after that same wealth (by means legal or otherwise,) thus avoiding thrift and providence in their own youth.
-In any contentious argument, the supposedly irrefutable argument used logic or facts cannot serve is: “You are old.”
+In any contentious argument, the supposedly irrefutable argument after faulty logic or deficient facts do not serve is: “You are old.”

 Faith has refused to die on schedule.
 Faith is a commodity that was supposed to have been interred a century ago.
 After the Victorian death of “progress” in the trenches of Europe, Walter Lippman said, “What most distinguishes the generation who have approached maturity since the debacle of idealism at the end of the (First World) War is not their rebellion against religion and the moral code of their parents but their disillusionment at their own rebellion.”
 We have traded our belief in an omnipotent, omniscient, good God for Santeria, “Luck,” “vibrations,” crystals, and self-righteous crypto-fascist imitations of progressivism.